bluesky-social/atproto/packages/README.md

 Execution will be paused until a debugger is attached, you can read more about node debuggers [here](https://nodejs.org/en/docs/guides/debugging-getting-started#inspector-clients)

-The easiest way to profile is *IMO* to just:
+An easy way to profile is:

 1. open `about://inspect` in chrome
 2. select which process to connect to(there will probably only be one)